mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 It turns out that there are several ways we can generate the equations we need.
 Each has its own advantages and disadvantages depending on the context.
 We'll present them here just to demonstrate the possibilities.
-The choice is up to the model developer which one they feel leads the most understandable equations.
+The choice of which one they feel leads to the most understandable equations is up to the model developer.

 .. index:: array comprehensions

 One array feature we can use to make these equations slightly simpler is called an array comprehension.
-An array comprehension flips the ``for`` loop around so that we take a single equation and add some information at the end indicating that the equations should be evaluated for different values of the loop index variable.
+An array comprehension flips the ``for`` loop around so that we take a single equation and add some information at the end indicating that the equation should be evaluated for different values of the loop index variable.
 In our case, we can represent our equation section using array comprehensions as follows: